Melasis fermini: Male

 Males of the species are small, measuring 4-4.4 mm long by 1.1-1.2 mm wide.
 They are mostly parallel for almost their entire length.
 They have dark ventral regions of a slightly lighter color than the pronotum.
 The body is covered in fine, short hairs of a golden color.

 Their head is black and the pronotum is black or dark brown with hints of red.
 The vertical head is deeply embedded in the pronotum.
 The pronotum is wider than it is long, and it is widest at the front third.
 A line runs longitudinally down the pronotum, and there are divergent acute angles near the rear of the pronotum in front of which it is sinuate (wavy with notches and lobes).
 There is a uniform dotted texture to the pronotum which is superficial and umbilicated, giving the pronotum a rough appearance.
-The front edge of the pronotum rises in a thorn-like manner.
+The front edge of the pronotum rises in a thornlike manner.

 Their elytra are much lighter color than the pronotum, of an orange-reddish color akin to chestnut.
 They have small marked grooves along their surface, though these do not form a clear line from one end to the other.
 Rather, they are present from the center region of the elytra to the apex.
 In some cases, these grooves join or separate.
 Between these grooves the elytra is almost flat, with only a very slightly rough appearance.
 The antennae and legs are of a color similar to the elytra.
 The legs are very flat, and their femurs have a lateral line cup.